Axway/mft-convert/content/en/docs/TransferCFT/cft_glossary.md

 Character string used in the PeSIT E, PeSIT D (CFT profile) or Odette protocols and corresponding to a reply to a previous transfer from the remote partner concerned by the message.
-Used for example at the end of a file transfer to inform the sender that all receive-related operations have been successfully executed.
+Used for example at the end of a file transfer to inform the sender that all receive- related operations have been successfully executed.

 <span id="Request_"></span>